Ben-PW/Spotlight2/README.md

 >   the pipeline expects the `simulation_conditions` table to already exist
 >   inside the DuckDB database specified by `config$paths$database`.
 >
-> Changing workflow settings or file paths independently
+> Changing workflow settings or file paths independently of each other
 > can therefore combine results and metadata from different simulation runs.
 > This may produce incorrect analyses or cause the pipeline’s validation checks
 > to fail.
 When experimenting, use a new database filename and ensure that the